felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

 The working seeks to develop a mechanism that:

-- can signal that a digital asset enjoys protection under IHL using network interfaces;
+- can signal that a digital asset enjoys protection under IHL using network interfaces (so that targets attackable by network communication can also present emblems through network communication);
 - parties to a conflict are willing to use; such parties typically intend to engage in offensive operations and, for example, will not tolerate signalling this intention.

 ## Non-Goals